3D Printing Spare Parts: Purpose & Limits

 Metal 3D printing enables complex geometries for highly durable and safety-critical spare parts.

-For highly stressed, safety-critical parts, manufacturers often rely on metal 3D printing with strict quality assurance – far from the typical hobby setup.
+For highly loaded, safety-critical parts, manufacturers often rely on metal 3D printing with strict quality assurance – far from the typical hobby setup.

-Before we at 33d.ch print a spare part, we mentally run through a short checklist.
+Before we print a spare part at 33d.ch, we mentally go through a quick checklist.
 Many customers later adopt this logic themselves:

-Recommended video: Engineer's analysis of functional 3D printed parts – helpful for developing a feel for safety factors and failure modes.
+Recommended Video: Engineer analysis of functional 3D printed parts – helpful for getting a feel for safety factors and failure modes.